 - Those roots need years of fertile, nurturing soil to grow and get established.

 - Dave buys organic garden soil from our local Garden Spot Nursery and mixes it into the bed around the crowns when planting.

 - Any good organic garden soil will work or good aged compost if your soil structure is already light with good water and nutrient retention.

-Grow Asparagus From bare root Crowns best suited to your climate:
+Plant Asparagus From bare root Crown varieties best suited to your climate:

 - Choose an all-male variety if high yield is your primary goal.
 Our local nursery recommends the Jersey Knight variety.
 It grows well here and is prolific in our garden zone 8a.